Information privacy: Internet

+Users are unaware of all of the personal information that is collected about them.
+Cookies track browsing data and location settings show where a person is based out of, and can show shops or products that are physically located near someone.
+These combined that be a big safety and privacy issue for users if their data is not being stored safely.

+With laws like the California Consumer Privacy Act (CCPA), people's data can be protected and they asked for explicit consent before using said data.
+Globally, many nations are trying to implement similar clauses to protect consumers.

 Email is not the only internet content with privacy concerns.
 In an age where increasing amounts of information are online, social networking sites pose additional privacy challenges.
 People may be tagged in photos or have valuable information exposed about themselves either by choice or unexpectedly by others, referred to as participatory surveillance.
 Data about location can also be accidentally published, for example, when someone posts a picture with a store as a background.
 Caution should be exercised when posting information online.
 Social networks vary in what they allow users to make private and what remains publicly accessible.
 Without strong security settings in place and careful attention to what remains public, a person can be profiled by searching for and collecting disparate pieces of information, leading to cases of cyberstalking or reputation damage.

 Cookies are used on websites so that users may allow the website to retrieve some information from the user's internet, but they usually do not mention what the data being retrieved is.
 In 2018, the General Data Protection Regulation (GDPR) passed a regulation that forces websites to visibly disclose to consumers their information privacy practices, referred to as cookie notices.
 This was issued to give consumers the choice of what information about their behavior they consent to letting websites track; however, its effectiveness is controversial.
 Some websites may engage in deceptive practices such as placing cookie notices in places on the page that are not visible or only giving consumers notice that their information is being tracked but not allowing them to change their privacy settings.
 Apps like Instagram and Facebook collect user data for a personalized app experience; however, they track user activity on other apps, which jeopardizes users' privacy and data.
 By controlling how visible these cookie notices are, companies can discreetly collect data, giving them more power over consumers.